vqmalic/vqmalic.github.io/posts/preprocessing-classical-chinese-for-topic-modeling.md

 > ++ President ++ Obama ++ lives ++ in ++ Washington, D.C. ++ at ++ the ++ White House ++ . ++

 ##Text Segmentation in Chinese

+The text segmentation task for Chinese is, unsurprisingly, quite different from English language text segmentation.
+By means of illustration, take the following example sentence.

+> 昨天我的電腦壞了，不知道怎麼辦。
+> *Yesterday my computer broke, I don't know what to do about it.*